This post is sponsored by Omaha Steaks. Rest assured all opinions are my own.

 Keeping it more traditional and with my personal preference, I decided to just use kosher salt on my picanha.
 I had some time on my hands so I wanted to do an experiment.
 I decided to dry-brine the picanha in the refrigerator for about 24 hours prior to cooking it.
 Is this a necessary step, absolutely not.
 Does it give you extra flavorful meat, yes.
 If leaving the picanha whole to cook it, dry-brining even overnight would yield great results.

-In addition to the boost in flavor, this process also allows for accelerated browning of the meat when grilling because the surface of the meat is dryer after dry-brining.
-This is the same reason I will pat a steak dry prior to grilling it if it is still wet from the packaging.
-A drier surface=better browning.
-That’s the beauty of the Maillard reaction.
+In addition to the boost in flavor, this process also allows for accelerated browning of the meat.
+The surface of the meat is drier after dry-brining.

-However, if you do dry-brine the picanha, place the meat on a rack elevated over a rimmed baking sheet.
+If you decide to dry-brine the picanha, place the meat on a rack elevated over a rimmed baking sheet.
 Salt the meat as if you are going to cook it with that amount of salt on it.
 I think the biggest problem with dry-brining is that people excessively salt the meat then wonder why the final product is also excessively salty.

 For my grilled picanha recipe I was more liberal with the salt on the fat cap of the picanha far less generous with the salt on the exposed meat side.
 After salted, place the baking sheet in the refrigerator uncovered overnight or for up to 24 hours.
 I did dry-brine a whole piece for 2 days, and honestly, I saw no benefit to it.
 After 1 day the meat was dry enough to make me throw a piece of plastic wrap over it in the refrigerator for fear that the meat exterior would be excessively dried out.